anngroong/podcasts/content/guest/akarapetyan.md

 #guest_group = "cog"
 +++

-Dr. Anna Karapetyan is a political scientist, based in Los Angeles.
+Dr. Anna Karapetyan is a political scientist based in Los Angeles.